georgestarcher/splunk_hec_aio/README.md

     hec_server.set_host("dollybean")
     hec_server.set_source("aio_python")

 This works for either RAW or JSON.
-JSON has the option of the normal existing behavior to override per event by placing in the payload.
-But it is meant for RAW mode as it adds the values to the HEC POST URL parameters.
+The class will automatically set the above fields on your JSON payload for you if used and in JSON mode.
+Otherwise it adds the values to the RAW URL endpoint as needed by Splunk.

+### 400 Bad Request

+If you are receiving `400 Bad Request` and you are setting an index confirm the index you are attempting to send to is in the allowed list for your HEC Token.

+### Default Splunk

+If you are testing with an out of box Splunk install.
+You are still using the self signed certificates.
+Make sure you set `set_verify_tls(False)` on your HEC object during setup.